-- 7.1.1 Set the seat back so that the torso of the dummy is as close as possible to the manufacturer's reasonable recommendations for normal use.
-In absence of such recommendations, an angle of 25 degrees towards the rear from vertical will be used. - 7.1.1.1 The driver and passenger seatback angle and seat base shall be set to the same position. - 7.1.1.2 Where one seat is height adjustable and the other is fixed, the relative angle between the seat back and the ground should be the same for both seats. - 7.1.1.3 Where both seats are adjustable, the manufacturer is asked to supply recommended settings.
+- 6.1.1 Set the seat back so that the torso of the dummy is as close as possible to the manufacturer's reasonable recommendations for normal use.
+In absence of such recommendations, an angle of 25 degrees towards the rear from vertical will be used. - 6.1.1.1 The driver and passenger seatback angle and seat base shall be set to the same position. - Where one seat is height adjustable and the other is fixed, the relative angle between the seat back and the ground should be the same for both seats. - 6.1.1.3 Where both seats are adjustable, the manufacturer is asked to supply recommended settings.
 These should not differ from the nominal settings by more than a reasonable amount.
 In any of the above situations, the manufacturer may provide convincing information that the seat adjustments should be different from that specified here.
-If so the fully supported request to vary the set up should be made to the Secretariat. - 7.1.2 Place a piece of muslin cloth on the seat.
-Tuck the edge of the cloth into the seat pan/back join, but allow plenty of slack. - 7.1.3 Place the seat and back assembly of the H-point machine on the seat at the centre line of the seat. - 7.1.4 Set the thigh and lower leg segment lengths to 401 and 414mm respectively. - 7.1.5 Attach lower legs to machine, ensuring that the transverse member of the T-bar is Version 6.0.1
+If so the fully supported request to vary the set up should be made to the Secretariat. - Place a piece of muslin cloth on the seat.
+Tuck the edge of the cloth into the seat pan/back join, but allow plenty of slack. - 6.1.3 Place the seat and back assembly of the H-point machine on the seat at the centre line of the seat. - 6.1.4 Set the thigh and lower leg segment lengths to 401 and 414mm respectively. - 6.1.5 Attach lower legs to machine, ensuring that the transverse member of the T-bar is parallel to the ground. - 6.1.6 Place right foot on undepressed accelerator pedal, with the heel as far forwards as allowable.
+The distance from the centre line of the machine should be noted. - 6.1.7 Place left foot at equal distance from centre line of machine as the right leg is from centre line.
+Place foot flat on footwell. - 6.1.8 Apply lower leg and thigh weights. - 6.1.9 Tilt the back pan forwards to the end stop and draw the machine away from the seat-back. - 6.1.10 Allow the machine to slide back until it is stopped by contacting the seat back. - 6.1.11 Apply a 10kg load twice to the back and pan assembly positioned at the intersection of the hip angle intersection to a point just above the thigh bar housing. - 6.1.12 Return the machine back to the seat back. - 6.1.13 Install the right and left buttock weights. - 6.1.14 Apply the torso weights alternately left and right.